typesandtimes/tale/_drafts/decades.md

 	filename2="decade/times-london-1799-the-next-century.png"
 	filename3="decade/tennesseean-1900-century-not-ended.png"
 	caption=three_articles_caption %}

+To count centuries, the Cardinals would say that we're in _the 2000s_, running from 2000 to 2099, and last we were in _the 1900s_, running from 1900 to 1999.
+Surely one cannot deny the legitimacy of referring to centuries as such.
+The Ordinals, on the other hand, would say that we're in the _the 21st century_, running from 2001 to 2100, and last we were in _the 20th century_, running from 1901 to 2000.

+{% include two_images.html
+	filename1="decade/washington-post-1899-12-31-table.png"
+	description1=""
+	filename2="decade/boston-herald-1899-12-10-enumeration.png"
+	description2=""
+	caption="A reader's table showing how to count a decade in the 31 December 1899 _Washington Post_, and an enumeration by the Provost of University of Pennsylvania in the 10 December 1899 _Boston Herald_ ([footnote 6](#fn:colleges))." %}

 Stephen Jay Gould deemed the debate to be one between "high culture" on one side --- the scholarly mantle of Ordinals --- and "vernacular culture" on the other --- the common-sense laurels of Cardinals, most notably expressed in the 1890s.[^gouldculture]
 A century later, he remarks, it would be Arthur C. Clarke's _2001_ vs. Prince's _1999_.